-3617.
-Scoring.
-Scoring will be on a basis of zero (0) to infinity, with seventy (70) denoting an average performance.
+denoting an average performance.
 Points will be added or subtracted from the maneuvers on the following basis, ranging from:

-A. Excellent, +1 1/2
+- A. Excellent, +1 1/2

-B. Very good, +1
+- B. Very good, +1

-C. Good, +1/2

-D. Average, 0
+- C. Good, +1/2 D. Average, 0

-E. Poor, -1/2
+- E. Poor, -1/2

+- E. POOF, -1/2

-F. Very poor, 1
+- F. Very poor, 1

-G. Extremely poor, 1 1/2
+- G. Extremely poor, 1 1/2

-3618.
+3638.
 Disqualification, Score 0.
+A. Any horse not following the exact pattern will be

-A. Any horse not following the exact pattern will be disqualified.
+- A. Any horse not following the exact pattern will be disqualified.
 Off pattern is any of the following:

-1) An incomplete pattern;
+- 1) An incomplete pattern;

-2) Incorrect order of maneuvers;
+- 2) Incorrect order of maneuvers;

-3) Knocking over markers;
+- 3) Knocking over markers;

-Passing on wrong side of marker;
+- 4) Passing on wrong side of marker;

-5) Completely missing the log.
+- Completely missing the log.

-B. Any horse with four or more simple or dropped lead changes (defined as a stop or hesitation of forward motion);
+- B. Any horse with four or more simple or dropped lead changes (defined as a stop or hesitation of forward motion);

-C. Illegal equipment;
+- C. Illegal equipment;

-D. Willful abuse;
+- D. Willful abuse;

-E. Major refusal, stop and back two strides or four steps with the front legs;
+- E. Major refusal, stop and back two strides or four steps with the front legs;

-F. Major disobedience, rearing, schooling;
+- F. Major disobedience, schooling;

-G. Failure to start lope prior to the end cone in pattern one and pattern 3;
+- G. Failure to start lope prior to the end cone in pattern 1;

-H. Any horse failing to change four (4) or more leads by remaining on the same or incorrect lead;
+- H. Any horse failing to change four (4) or more leads by remaining on the same or incorrect lead;

-I. Overturn of more than 1/4 turn
+- I. Overturn of more than 1/4 turn

-${\bf J}.$ Failure to start lope with in 30 feet of designated area in pattern 2, 3, 4, and 5.
+- ${\bf J}.$ Failure to start lope beyond 30 feet of designated area in pattern 2, 3, 4, and 5.

-3619.
-Five (5) points penalty
+3639.
+Five (5) point penalties

-A. Out of lead beyond the next designated change area (note: failures to change, including cross-cantering.
-Two consecutive failures to change would result in two five (5) point;

-B. Blatant disobedience including kicking out, biting, bucking, and rearing

-C. Holding saddle with either hand
+- A. Out of lead beyond the next designated change area (note: failures to change, including cross-cantering.
+Two consecutive failures to change would result in two five (5) point; - B. Blatant disobedience including kicking out, biting, bucking, and rearing - C. Holding saddle with either hand; - D. Use of either hand to instill fear or praise.

-3620.
-Three (3) points penalty
+3640.
+Three (3) point penalties

-A. Out of lead at or before marker prior to the designated change area or out of lead or after the maker after the designated change area;

-B. Not performing the specific gait (jog or lope) or stopping when called for in the pattern, within ten feet of the designated area;

-C. Breaking of gait at lope;

-D. Simple lead change;

-E. In pattern one, failure to start the lope within thirty (30') feet after crossing the log at the jog;

-F. Break of gait at walk or jog for more than two strides;

-G. Additional lead changes anywhere in pattern; (except when correcting an extra change or incorrect lead)
+- A. Out of lead at or before marker prior to the designated change area or out of lead or after the maker after the designated change area; - B. Not performing the specific gait (jog or lope) or stopping when called for in the pattern, within ten feet of the designated area; - C. Breaking of gait at lope; - D. Simple lead change; - E. In pattern one, failure to start the lope within thirty (30') feet after crossing the log at the jog; - F. Break of gait at walk or jog for more than two strides; - G. Additional lead changes anywhere in pattern; (except when correcting an extra change or incorrect lead)

-3621.
-One (1) Points
+3641.
+One (1) point penalties

-A. Out of lead for more than one stride either side of the center point and between the markers;

-B. Break of gait at walk or jog up to two strides;

-C. Hitting or rolling log;

-D. Splitting the log (log between the two front or two hind feet) at the lope;
+- A. Out of lead for more than one stride either side of the center point and between the markers; - B. Break of gait at walk or jog up to two strides; - C. Hitting or rolling log; - D. Splitting the log (log between the two front or two hind feet) at the lope; - E. Hind legs skipping or coming together during lead change; - F. Non-simultaneous lead change (front to hind or hind to front).

-3622.
-One half (1/2) point
+3642.
+One half (1/2) point penalty

-A. Hind legs skipping or coming together during lead change;

-B. Non simultaneous lead change (front to hind or hind to front);

-C. Ticking, light touch of log;
+- A. Ticking, light touch of log;

-3623.
+- 3643.
 Faults.
 The following are considered faults and should be judged accordingly:

-A. Opening mouth excessively or raising head on maneuvers;
+- A. Opening mouth excessively;

-B. Anticipating signals or early lead changes;
+- B. Anticipating signals;

-C. Any unnecessary aid given by the rider, such as: unnecessary talking, petting, spurring, quirting, or jerking of the reins;

-D. Stumbling is considered a fault and should be judged accordingly in maneuver scores;
+- C. Stumbling;

-E. Head carried too high;
+- D. Head carried too high;

-F. Head carried too low (tip of ear below the withers);
+- E. Head carried too low (tip of ear below the withers);

-G. Over-flexing or straining neck in head carriage so the nose is carried behind the vertical;
+- F. Over-flexing or straining neck in head carriage so the nose is carried behind the vertical;

-H. Excessive nosing out.
+- G. Excessive nosing out.

+WESTERN RIDING